LatiosGigetto/Progetto-OOP-UnivPM/README.md

 - Maven (Project and dependencies manager)
 - Postman (API testing)

-Most of application's code has been written together by the two authors.
+Most of the application's code has been written together by the two authors.

 - Alessandro Rossini
 - Francesco Romeo Parisi